Accounts Payable Turnover: Definition, Formula & Calculator

 Step 2: Determine A/P turnover

 By using the formula we provided, let’s compute the A/P turnover.
 Remember to include only credit purchases when determining the numerator of our formula.
 Cash purchases are excluded in our computation so make sure to remove them from the total amount of purchases.

 A/P Turnover = $8,000 / $2,500 = 3.2 times

 Ways To Improve Your Accounts Payable Turnover Ratio

-Now that you know how to calculate your A/P turnover ratio, you can try to improve it by paying your bills on time and taking advantage of early payment discounts.
+Now that you know how to calculate your A/P turnover ratio, you can try to improve it by following our tips below.

 - Pay vendor supplier bills on time: A quick way to increase your A/P turnover ratio is to pay your bills on time consistently.
-To maintain positive cash flow, we don’t recommend you pay bills early unless you can take advantage of early payment discounts.
+To maintain positive cash flow, we don’t recommend you pay bills early—unless you can take advantage of early payment discounts.
 In this case, you should schedule your payments to arrive one to two days before the due date.